liyong31/liyong31.github.io/README.md

 <!-- Your news content goes here -->
 <!-- First 5 news items -->

+**April 17, 2024**
+Our paper titled "Angluin-Style Learning of Deterministic Büchi and Co-Büchi Automata" has accepted to IJCAI'24.

 **October 30, 2023**
 Our paper titled "Model Checking Strategies from Synthesis Over Finite Traces" has won the Best Paper Award at ATVA'23.